The redesigned timeline highlights stunning check-ins and photos from around the world.

 The timeline highlights some of the best dives from all of Oceans.
-Every weekend, one dive is selected #DiveoftheWeek, and featured on Oceans' Instagram and Twitter feeds followed by over 40,000 ocean champions worldwide!
-Is your dive the next #DiveoftheWeek?
+Every weekend, one dive is selected #DiveoftheWeek, and featured on Oceans' Instagram, Facebook and Twitter feeds followed by over 40,000 ocean champions worldwide.

-Out of all #DiveoftheWeek highlights, one is selected #DiveoftheYear by our ambassador Fabien Cousteau.
-The winner in 2018 was Bishoy Mikhael from California, USA:
+Out of all #DiveoftheWeek highlights, one is selected #DiveoftheYear by Oceans' ambassador Fabien Cousteau.
+The winner in 2022 was Jonathan Amato.

 We are thrilled to announce that aquanaut, filmmaker, TED speaker and environmental advocate Fabien Cousteau is joining Oceans.